Romford–Upminster line

-The Romford–Upminster line is a railway branch line in Greater London that connects Romford, on the Great Eastern Main Line, to Upminster, on the London, Tilbury and Southend line and London Underground.
+The Romford–Upminster line is a railway line in Greater London that connects Romford, on the Elizabeth line and Great Eastern Main Line, to Upminster, on the London, Tilbury and Southend line and London Underground.
 The route is 3 mi 28 chain in length and there is one intermediate station at Emerson Park which is located 1 mi 62 chain from Romford.
 The line is part of Network Rail Strategic Route 7, SRS 07.09, and is classified as a rural line.

+Services on the line are provided by London Overground; there are no connections to any other lines in the Overground network.
+In February 2024, TfL announced a re-branding of this service as the Liberty line; the new name took effect in November 2024.
+Prior to renaming, it was labelled in Transport for London timetables as the Romford to Upminster route.